How Do Betta Fish Reproduce? In A Splendor Of Beauty!

 Betta fish may be the most beautiful aquarium fish in the world.
 Male betta fish that is.

-Male betta fish are the ones with huge flowing fins and brighter colors than the female.
+Male betta fish are the ones with huge flowing fins and brighter colors than females.

-To really see the betta fish at their maximum beauty is to actually witness two betta fish reproduce…
+To see the betta fish at their maximum beauty is to witness two betta fish reproduce.

 When the female betta fish is ready to reproduce, after some courtship, she will approach the male betta fish with her head in a downward position with her fins clamped.
 They embrace and turn with the female ending upside down.
 The female ovipositor touches the male vent so that he can fertilize her eggs as they come out.